drunomics/lupus-decoupled-project/README.md

 This project demonstrates a complete Drupal 10 development environment, utilizing ddev and Gitpod, through your browser.
 Refer to https://gitpod.io/#https://github.com/shaal/ddev-gitpod for usage documentation.

-**!!
-SECURITY WARNING !!**

-Gitpod Drupal instances are configured to share the session cookie on the shared domain `.gitpod.io` by default.
-This allows all *.gitpod.io instances to read your session cookie.

-When using Gitpod for anything else than testing purposes, change the setting `DRUPAL_SERVICE_session__storage__options___cookie_domain` in `.gitpod.yml`.

 ## Local setup with ddev

 ddev is a ridiculously simple setup for complex development environments, based upon docker compose.